openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Data Schema

-See the [Endpoints](#endpoints) below for information on their specific schema, and the [`mds-openapi`](https://github.com/openmobilityfoundation/mds-openapi) repository for full details and interactive documentation.
+See the general [REST Endpoints](../general-information.md#rest-endpoints) documentation and specific [Endpoints](#rest-endpoints) here for information on their data structure and schema, and the [`mds-openapi`](https://github.com/openmobilityfoundation/mds-openapi) repository for full details and interactive documentation.

 Before publishing a new Policy document, the document should be validated against the schema to ensure it has the correct format and fields.